 Council defines certain minimum standards for the health and welfare of animals, including enclosures.

-The Department of Primary Industries and Fisheries has defined codes to give members of the public additional standards that are required for the keeping of certain species:
+The Department of Agriculture and Fisheries has defined codes to give members of the public additional standards that are required for the keeping of certain species: